nielslange/smntcs-disable-rest-api-user-endpoints/README.txt

 With WordPress 4.7 the REST API is part of the core.
 At the moment everyone has read access to the REST API.
 As a result of that a potential intruder can retrieve a list of all user slugs via `/wp-json/wp/v2/users`.
 This plugin disables the REST API user endpoints to obscure the user slugs.

+== Contribute ==

+Contributions are more than welcome.
+Simply head over to [Github](https://github.com/nielslange/smntcs-disable-rest-api-user-endpoints/) and open an issue or a pull request.

 == Installation ==

 1. Upload `smntcs-disable-rest-api-user-endpoints` to the `/wp-content/plugins/` directory.